10 Comments

 I like the motte-and-bailey concept by the way, it’s new to me and useful - but I don’t think it applies here.
 I’d argue your reply shows a repeated blurring of two quite different things: 1) purpose as business/brand strategy, and 2) purpose as marketing activation.

-As I said in the piece, in the most corporate decks, and at the centre of most brand wheels, you’ll find a strategic statement about the emotional benefit the product/service brings to people’s lives: joy, belonging, generosity, connection, etc. That purpose guides and aligns everything from internal culture and innovation to design, advertising and CSR.
+As I said in the piece, in most corporate decks, and at the centre of most brand wheels, you’ll find a strategic statement about the emotional benefit the product/service brings to people’s lives: joy, belonging, generosity, connection, etc. That purpose guides and aligns everything from internal culture and innovation to design, advertising and CSR.

 You can absolutely debate how well a business or brand lives up to their purpose.
 But the key point is that, aside from the few outliers (Patagonia, Dove, old Unilever etc) most companies use purpose as a strategic organising idea, one expression of which is “for good” work.